electron/governance/wg-api/best-practices.md

 win.browserViews.push(new BrowserView())
 ```

-### Instance Methods
+### Use methods instead of properties when options are needed

-If an API of the class accepts options, or may accept option in future, it should be implemented as method.
+If an API of the class accepts options, or may accept option in future, it should be implemented as method rather than a property.

 For example: